Magnorbis/jenseplensPlugin/README.md

 # jenseplensPlugin
-This is a simple plugin for Bukkit, sending some messages about jenseplens' Minecraft server.
+This is a simple plugin for Bukkit, sending some hard-coded messages about jenseplens' Minecraft server.